carojasp12/Sip-by-Sip/README.md

 Within this project, we explored the following questions:
 How do price and ratings correlate?
 Does variety affect score?
-Are higher-rated wines more common in a specific place? (create a map by country and then by region)
+Are higher-rated wines more common in a specific place?

 Hypothesis per question:
 Q1: